Bali Tickets

 Fire symbolizes purification and spiritual protection, climaxing when Hanoman leaps through flames to rescue Sita and defeat evil.

-How is trance used during the Kecak Fire Dance?
+How is trance used during the Kecak dance?

 Elements of trance derive from Sanghyang, where performers are believed to be possessed by spiritual forces, amplifying the ritualistic energy and authenticity of the show.

-Why is the circle formation important in the Kecak Fire Dance?
+Why is the circle formation important in the Kecak dance?

 The circle of chanting men symbolizes unity, protection, and the communal energy needed to ward off bad spirits—a practice echoed from ancient Balinese rituals.

-Why is the circle formation important in the Kecak Fire Dance?
+Why is the circle formation important in the Kecak dance?

 The circle of chanting men symbolizes unity, protection, and the communal energy needed to ward off bad spirits—a practice echoed from ancient Balinese rituals.